rogerpence/css-custom-properties/README.md

     root = getComputedStyle(document.querySelector('.message'));
     console.log(root.getPropertyValue('--text-color'));

- Although this interface exists, it takes a special case for it to truly be useful.
-The couple of times I've used it in the past, I quickly realized I was solving the wrong problem bailed out before creating a bigger problem than the one being solved.
+ Although this JavaScript interface exists, it takes a special case for it to truly be useful.
+The couple of times I've used it ultimately created a bigger problem than the one being solved.
 Unless you're very careful, you can cause more indirection than its worth.

 #### Further reading: